Things to do on Koh Tao

 If you just want to give it a go for a day to see what it’s like, then I would suggest this one-day scuba experience that will take you to a quiet bay for some instructions and then an underwater dive.

-Most of the proper ‘Open Water’ diving courses that people come for are done over about four days, and involve a lot more theoretical and practical coursework.
+Most of the proper ‘Open Water’ diving courses that people come for are done over about four days and involve a lot more theoretical and practical coursework.
 You may want to look a bit deeper (pun intended) into exactly which one is right for you, but here’s a great option if you can’t decide.

 Dive sites

-For people who are comfortable diving, Koh Tao is still a really popular destination because of the variety of great dive sites that are in easy reach of the island (and the vast number of trips going out to them each day).
+For people who are comfortable diving, Koh Tao is still a really popular destination because of the variety of great dive sites that are within easy reach of the island (and the vast number of trips going out to them each day).

 There’s the collection of pinnacles called Southwest that marine life from anemonefish to barracuda; Shark Island has an excellent selection of corals that are hard to find in other places; and there’s the adventure of HTMS Sattakut, an old US Navy ship that is designed for experienced divers to explore.